 SEND at Queniborough Primary School

-Special Educational Needs, or SEN, is a term that is used to describe pupils who have needs over and above those that can be met by good quality classroom teaching.
+Special Educational Needs and Disabilities, or SEND, is a term that is used to describe pupils who have needs over and above those that can be met by good quality classroom teaching.
 These needs may be within speech and language; cognition and learning; social and communication difficulties; or emotional and behavioural difficulties.
 They may be for a short period or throughout a child’s educational life.
 They may be identified before a child has even entered school or they may come to be recognised at a specific point in their education.

 At Queniborough School we work together with children and their parents to enable that individual needs are met.
 This may be in the classroom, small groups or individually.
 We also use the experience of other professionals available to the school to help those children with very specific needs.